wrannaman/base64Image/README.md

 ### Issues
 Report a bug in the issues.

-Lovingly crafted in Dhaka, Bangladesh by [Riyadh Al Nur](http://blog.verticalaxisbd.com)
+Updated by Wrannaman & forked From [Riyadh Al Nur](http://blog.verticalaxisbd.com)